 Commvault’s management generally compensates for limitations described above related to the use of non-GAAP financial measures by providing investors with a reconciliation of the non-GAAP financial measure to the most directly comparable GAAP financial measure.
 Further, Commvault management uses non-GAAP financial measures only in addition to, and in conjunction with, results presented in accordance with GAAP.

 Non-GAAP net income and non-GAAP diluted EPS.
 Non-GAAP net income excludes noncash stock-based compensation, the additional FICA and related payroll tax expenses incurred by Commvault when employees exercise in the money stock options or vest in restricted stock awards.
-Commvault has also excluded its share of earnings from its equity method investment.
-In addition, non-GAAP net income and non-GAAP diluted EPS incorporate a non-GAAP effective tax rate of 37% in fiscal 2017 and fiscal 2016.
+Commvault has also excluded its share of earnings or loss from its equity method investment.
+In addition, non-GAAP net income and non-GAAP diluted EPS incorporate a non-GAAP effective tax rate of 37% in fiscal 2018 and fiscal 2017.

 Commvault anticipates that in any given period its non-GAAP tax rate may be either higher or lower than the GAAP tax rate as evidenced by historical fluctuations.
 On an annual basis, the GAAP tax rate was 37% for fiscal 2014 and 34% for fiscal 2015.
-The GAAP tax rates for fiscal 2016 and fiscal 2017 are not meaningful percentages due to the dollar amount of GAAP pre-tax income.
+The GAAP tax rates for fiscal 2016, 2017 and fiscal 2018 are not meaningful percentages due to the dollar amount of GAAP pre-tax income.
 From a cash tax perspective, the cash tax rate is estimated to be 18% for fiscal 2014 and 26% for fiscal 2015.
-For the same reason as the GAAP tax rates, the estimated cash tax rates for fiscal 2016 and fiscal 2017 are not meaningful percentages.
-Estimated cash taxes to be paid for both fiscal 2016 and 2017 are expected to be less than $5 million.
+For the same reason as the GAAP tax rates, the estimated cash tax rates for fiscal 2016, 2017 and fiscal 2018 are not meaningful percentages.
+Estimated cash taxes for 2017 and 2016 are expected to be approximately $5 million.
+Estimated cash taxes for 2018 are expected to be at similar levels.
 Commvault defines its cash tax rate as the total amount of cash income taxes payable for the fiscal year divided by consolidated GAAP pre-tax income.
-Over the next few years, Commvault believes its GAAP and cash tax rates will align.
+Over time, Commvault believes its GAAP and cash tax rates will align.